3IE1/SciComp-2019/Materials/Worksheet-day2.md

   - Vancouver Intl Airport (1937 to 2013): 889
   - Montreal (Pierre Elliot Trudeau) Airport (1941 to 2017): 5415

-4. Claim a pair of cities to investigate according to the [github repo](https://github.com/3IE1/SciComp-2019/tree/master/Deliverables).
+4. Claim a pair of cities for you (or your group) to investigate.
   - Use [this Google Sheet](https://goo.gl/gUWBrS) to claim a comparison for your group.
+Note that these correspond to the folders that have been created in the [Deliverables folder of our course Github repository](https://github.com/3IE1/SciComp-2019/tree/master/Deliverables).

   - Open a new script.
 Load the station data in Matlab using the **importdata** function.
   - e.g. ```Calgary = importdata(<path to file>);```
     - This will load a structure variable with three fields: